 Sometimes a premium, high quality puppy food formula can work well for older dogs because it is also higher in calories and more nutrient dense than adult dog food.

 Dry kibble contains more nutrition per cup than canned food, but it can be more difficult for older dogs to eat and isn’t as appetizing in terms of smell/taste.
+Wet food also provides hydration but feeding a mixture of both is best.

 Here are some excellent dry dog food selections that fit the bill.